OscarB7/pihole-terraform/README.md

     --wg-server-port <default value: '51820'.
 Configure in step 6 of setup in variable 'wg_server_port'> \
     --pihole-ip <default value: '10.7.107.101'.
 Configure in step 6 of setup in variable 'pihole_ip'> \
     --wg-keys-base64 <base64 one-line string below 'base64 string with all keys' obained in step 3> \
     --vpn-dns <default value: 'pihole' to use PiHole as DNS server.
-Use 'cloudfare' to use '1.1.1.1' as DNS server> \
+Use 'cloudflare' to use '1.1.1.1' as DNS server> \
     --vpn-traffic <default value: 'dns' to send only DNS traffic to the VPN.
-Use 'all' to send all traffic to the VPN>
+Use 'all' to send all traffic to the VPN> \
+    --out-format <default value: 'text' to show configuration in text.
+Use 'qr' to show QR or 'all' to show both text and QR> \
+    --client-n <default value: 'all' to show configuration for all clients.
+Change to number of the client to show configuration, e.g. '2'>

 # example using the required arguments only:
-docker run --rm -it --name temp -v ./tools/create_wg_clients_config.sh:/opt/tools/create_wg_clients_config.sh wg:latest /opt/tools/create_wg_clients_config.sh --server-public-ip 157.157.157.157 --wg-keys-base64 'X1NFUEFSQ....nQya009Cg=='
+docker run --rm -it --name temp -v ./tools/create_wg_clients_config.sh:/opt/tools/create_wg_clients_config.sh wg:latest /opt/tools/create_wg_clients_config.sh --server-public-ip 157.157.157.157 --out-format all --wg-keys-base64 'X1NFUEFSQ....nQya009Cg==' --client-n 1

 # This will output the configuration for all clients both in plain text and QR code.
 You can scan the QR using the Wireguard app if possible, for example, using your phone.
 ```